-What is the transition allowance?
+What is the transition payment?

 -

-Dismissal via UWV or cantonal judge.
+Dismissal via the UWV or subdistrict court.

 -

-Dismissal via a settlement agreement.
+Termination via a settlement agreement.

 -

-Non-extension of a temporary contract.
+Non-renewal of a temporary contract.

-How is the transition allowance calculated?
+How is the transition payment calculated?

-The transition allowance amounts to:
+The transition payment amounts to:

 -

-1/3 gross monthly salary per year of service.
+1/3 gross monthly salary per year worked.

 -

-For shorter periods, this is calculated pro-rata.
+For shorter periods, this is calculated pro rata.

 Example calculation: